-The Lightning had a unique design of placing one engine above the other, which went against the practice of placing engines side by side.
-This kept the profile smaller in aide of areodynamics, but was a complication for the RAF ground crews.
+Lightning’s had a unique design of placing one engine above the other, which went against the practice of placing engines side by side.
+This kept the profile smaller in aide of aerodynamics, but was a complication for the RAF ground crews.

-Only ever used by 3 airforces, RAF, Saudi Arabia and Kuwait.
-The lightining only ever used in anger by Saudi Arabia, during the border dispute of 1969.
+The Lightning only ever used in anger by Saudi Arabia, during the border dispute of 1969.

 A total of 277 single seat versions and 52 two seat trainers built.